-- Press the 🍆 button to begin. - After the "Ready" prompt and the following beep, say "Redial". - The UconnectTM Phone will call the last number that was dialed from your mobile phone.
+- After the "Ready" prompt and the following beep, say "Redial". - The UconnectTM Phone will call the last number that was dialed from your mobile phone.

 NOTE: This may not be the last number dialed from the UconnectTM Phone.

 Call Continuation